-A learning plan is a planning tool that you use to develop and guide your learning activities to enhance your capability to practise.
+A learning plan is a planning tool that you use to develop and guide your learning activities to enhance your capability to practice.

 - reflecting on the role you perform and the services you provide, against the National Competency Standards Framework for Pharmacists in Australia to identify relevant competencies

-- identifying professional learning needs relevant to these identified competencies, and
+- identifying professional learning needs relevant to these identified competencies;

-- identifying suitable CPD activities which address your professional learning needs.
+- identifying suitable CPD activities which address your professional learning needs; and

 The Board encourages pharmacists to review their learning plans regularly during the CPD period to ensure that their needs are being met and amend to incorporate additional needs.
 Your CPD plan should be treated as a dynamic document, which can be amended to incorporate unplanned, newly identified activities that may become available to you during the CPD period.

 A learning plan (CPD plan) should be reviewed and updated, at least at the commencement of each CPD year.
 An audit of compliance with the standard will require evidence of the plan and the associated CPD activities.
 Records of CPD must be able to be verified and pharmacists are required to keep the CPD plan/records and any supporting documentation for the full three CPD periods.

 The Pharmacy Board has funded some tools to assist pharmacists to plan their CPD based on competencies relevant to their scope of practice.
 Click on the following links to access the tools including a Summary Guide

 , an Implementation Guide

 studies (Case 1 Community pharmacy

 assessment tool , Using the Learning Plan Tool